seven1m/sidekiq-clutch/README.md

 # Sidekiq::Clutch

+**WARNING: This is alpha level software right now.
+I'm still testing this and may change the API at any point.**

 Sidekiq::Clutch is the API I always wanted when working with Sidekiq Pro [Batches](https://github.com/mperham/sidekiq/wiki/Batches).
 So I built it!

 Features: